Alexander Peden: Death

 Peden's privations and anxieties had gradually undermined his health.
-Resolving to spend his last days in his native district, he found shelter in a cave on the River Lugar in the parish of Sorn, near his brother's farm just north of Ochiltree part of Auchinleck Estate.
+Resolving to spend his last days in his native district, he found shelter in a cave on the River Lugar in the parish of Sorn, near his brother's farm just north of Ochiltree, part of Auchinleck Estate.
 Having a presentiment that he had not many hours to live, he left the cave one evening and went to his brother's farm, where he died on 28 January 1686.
 He was buried in the Boswell aisle of Auchinleck Church.

 Forty days after, a troop of dragoons from Sorn Castle took his corpse two miles to Cumnock gallows, and were about to hang it up in chains.
 However, William Crichton, 2nd Earl of Dumfries, objected, so they buried it at the foot of the gallows.
 In 1891 a monument was erected to mark the spot.
 After the 1688 Glorious Revolution, the inhabitants of the parish of Cumnock, in token of their esteem for Peden, abandoned their ancient burial-place, and formed a new one round the gallows hill.

 He was the most eminent and revered of all the Scottish covenanting preachers, and his influence upon the mass of the people was so great that they gave him the name of "The Prophet," and were accustomed to regard him as almost possessed of the prophetic afflatus.
-Peden receives a good deal of attention in Jack Deere's book Surprised by the Voice of God, which records prophetic and other charismatic gifts practiced by historical reformed figures.
+Peden receives attention in Jack Deere's 1993 book Surprised by the Voice of God, which records prophetic and other charismatic gifts practised by historical reformed figures.

 Alexander Peden Stone

-The Alexander Peden Stone south of Harthill Shotts was one of the places where Rev. Alexander Peden and others were said to have preached to Covenanters.
+The Alexander Peden Stone south of Harthill, Shotts was one of the places where Rev. Alexander Peden and others were said to have preached to Covenanters.
 The monument was erected around 1866 and is maintained by a local Covenanters' committee.
 The stone on which the monument is mounted would have been used as the plinth by preachers.